nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 4) Render QHub

 The render step will use `qhub_config.yaml` as a template to create an output folder and generate all the necessary files for deployement.

     The below example will create the directory `qhub-deployment` and fill it with the necessary files.

     ```
-    $ qhub-render -c qhub qhub_config.yaml -o qhub-deployment -f
+    $ qhub render -c qhub_config.yaml -o qhub-deployment -f
     ```

     Move the config file into the output directory